A Screen Actors Guild exhibit G form is used to calculate the amount of pension and health benefits that an actor will receive.

 Sometimes, a lender will require an Exhibit G to be completed by a notary public or attorney.
 The lender uses the information provided on the exhibit to determine if they want to fund your loan.

-Exhibit G is one of the more important documents you will sign as it relates to home financing.
-Because this document provides information that can affect your ability to get financed, it is important that you fully understand its importance and what it means to you and your loan.
+Exhibit G is one of the more important documents you will sign regarding home financing.
+Because this document provides information that can affect your ability to get financed, it is essential that you fully understand its importance and what it means to you and your loan.

 Exhibit G Information: